aacebo/teams.md/docs/main/developer-tools/devtools/chat.md

 ### Streaming

 If your agent is using streaming, DevTools will render messages as a stream with a rainbow border until the stream ends.
-See the full stream on the [Activities](inspect.md) page by clicking the Inspect (magnifying glass) button in the message actions menu of the message.
+See the full stream on the [Activities](inspect) page by clicking the Inspect (magnifying glass) button in the message actions menu of the message.

 ### Feedback

 Send feedback to your app by clicking the Feedback (thumbs up/down) buttons in the message actions menu and completing the dialog form.

-:::note
+:::info
 The capabilities above will also populate activities to the Activities page, where you can inspect activity payloads and see the full activity history.
 :::